IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Turning the wrong knob: door does not open, 2d10 psychic damage, DC 12 WIS save for half The Butcher's Tomb
 - Tall cavernous room, pillars, carved niches with open sarcophagi, dripping water.
 - Large stone sarcophagus at far end.
 Partial corpse inside - a number of ribs are gone.
 Pale dessicated skin, limp black hair.
-Holding a ebony violin. ==but he didn't die here?==
+Tuning a ebony violin.
 	- figure out how leanna and the ghost make their entrance
 - Butcher is retrying his ritual, somewhere more structurally sound!
+	- Just need one more virtuoso bards - ideally virgins (leanna: why the fuck does that matter? butcher: it just seems like the thing to do when you're running a cult, yknow)
+	- target kallista
 - 4 broken ghost wards - performance DC15 at each to restore them.
 	- Restoring all cuts off possession of cultists, does a chunk of dmg to butcher
 - where is alara captured?
 - cultists as infantry? remove cacophony ability

-- plant lore - nature of the accident(ritual), the butcher's murders, the composition, leanna trying to find kevar's lance
-- portcullis splits party, enemies attack
-- reconstruct the tune of the ghost ward thru scattered fragments - playing it allows getting thru labyrinth shortcut, some sort of env interaction (activate 4 seals?) to deal extra dmg to butcher
-- zones of silence for recording studio - prevents verbal spellcasting Dungeon design
+Dungeon design
 - each room should have at least two or three of the following aspects: lore, a mechanical challenge, a puzzle, and a reward.
 - https://goblinpunch.blogspot.com/2016/01/dungeon-checklist.html